Skip to main content

 So, epistemology leads us to ask all sorts of questions about the nature of knowledge.
 What do we know?
 Can we know anything?
 By what means do we come to know what we know?
 Let’s look at a question in epistemology raised by jokes.
 Jokes are sets of sentences.
 Jokes make sense.
 You get jokes.
 You also get math problems.
 In both cases, there is confusion followed by an “aha” moment.
 The “aha” moment in the case of the difficult math problem occurs when you realize the answer or the path to the answer.
 It is the gateway to mathematical knowledge.
 Does this mean that jokes give us knowledge?
 You have to know things to get the joke, but does getting the joke give us knowledge?

-This page titled 3.1: Epistemology is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Jennifer Marra Henrigillis & Steven Gimbel (Lighthearted Philosophers' Society) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3.1: Epistemology is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Jennifer Marra Henrigillis & Steven Gimbel (Lighthearted Philosophers' Society) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?